-- This category is composed of those debt securities for which the Bank has the positive intent and ability to hold to maturity.
+Held-to-maturity - This category is composed of those debt securities for which the Bank has the positive intent and ability to hold to maturity.
 These securities are carried at amortized cost.

-- This category is composed of debt securities that are bought and held for resale in the near term.
+Trading - This category is composed of debt securities that are bought and held for resale in the near term.
 These securities are carried at fair value, and changes in market value are recognized in the consolidated statements of income.

-- This category is composed of debt securities that are not classified as either trading or held-to-maturity securities.
+Available-for-sale - This category is composed of debt securities that are not classified as either trading or held-to-maturity securities.
 These securities are carried at fair value, with unrealized holding gains and losses excluded from earnings and reported as a net amount in a separate component of comprehensive income or loss until realized.